Weather Averages for Malta in December

 Hit the beach

 December is not a good time of year to visit Malta’s beaches due to the unreliable weather.
 If you do get a spot of warm weather and sunshine during your holiday, you’ll be pleased to hear that there is a handful of beaches worthy of a visit.

 The Sliema sea front contains no sandy beaches, but is home to numerous boat trips which depart from the bay, including Grand Harbour cruises.

 Where to stay

-Good budget options include the Porta del Sol at Xemxija Hill, St. Paul's Bay, a guesthouse which despite its budget prices, offers excellent views over the bay and some good eateries and facilities.
+Good budget options in Malta include the Porta del Sol at Xemxija Hill, St. Paul's Bay – a guesthouse which, despite its budget prices, offers excellent views over the bay and some good eateries and facilities.